patsch/jquery_query_builder-rails/README.md

-# jQuery QueryBuilder - rails
+# jQuery QueryBuilder for Bootstrap 4 - rails

+I updated [SixiS](https://github.com/SixiS) jQuery Builder Plugin with [Taylor993](https://github.com/Tailor993)'s updated jQueryBuilder core so that this Rails Gem will now work nicely with Bootstrap 4 - Enjoy !

-Many thanks to [mistic100](https://github.com/mistic100) for the awesome jQuery plugin.
+Many thanks to [mistic100](https://github.com/mistic100) for the awesome jQuery plugin, [SixiS](https://github.com/SixiS) for the jQuery Builder Rails Gem and [Taylor993](https://github.com/Tailor993) for the Bootstrap 4 upgrade of [mistic100](https://github.com/mistic100)'s plugin.

 This gem has 2 parts.
 - [Assets needed for the jquery-query-builder plugin for the rails asset pipeline](#asset-pipeline-part)